Arjun624/Image-Processing-Assignment/README.md

 **MVC Design:**
 - We used a model, view, and controller design to create the application.
 - MODEL:
-  - The model is the ImageModel class, which is responsible for loading the image, and performing the operations on the image.
+  - The model is the ImageModel class, which is responsible for performing the operations on the image.
   - The model implements the ImageEditor interface, which contains the methods responsible for performing the operations on the image.
   - We use a hashmap to store the images, with the key being the string name of the image and the value being a 2D array of pixels repressing the image.
 - VIEW: